On the Multiary Algebraic Formulation of an Idempotent Symmetric Limit Convex Structure: Idempotent and Non-Associative Convex Structure

-where $\vee $ stands for the lattice operation related to the canonical partial order of $\Real^n.$ Moreover it is also proved that the sequence $\{Co^p(A)\}_{p\in \mathbb N}$ is Hausdorff convergent.
-Such a formulation is useful to apprehend Max-Times that is defined on the idempotent semi-module $(\Real_+^n, \vee, \cdot)$.
-This convexity that is homeomorphic to Max-Plus convexity via a logarithmic transformation (see ).\\
+where $\vee $ stands for the lattice operation related to the canonical partial order of $\Real^n.$ Moreover it is also proved that the sequence $\{Co^p(A)\}_{p\in \mathbb N}$ is Hausdorff-{Pompeiu} convergent {(see \cite {rw98}and \cite{t23} for definitions and terminologies)}.
+Such a formulation is useful to apprehend Max-Times convexity that is defined on the idempotent semi-module $(\Real_+^n, \vee, \cdot)$.
+This convexity is homeomorphic to Max-Plus convexity via a logarithmic transformation (see \cite{bh2} ).\\

 $(i)$ A subset $C$ of $\Real^n$ is {\bf $\mathbb B$-convex} if for all finite subsets $A$ of $C$, $Co^\infty(A)\subset C$. \\

 $(ii)$ A subset $C$ of $\Real_+^n$ {\bf is Max-Times convex} ($\mathbb B$-convex over $\Real_+^n$) if for all $x,y\in C$ and all $t\in [0,1]$ $x\vee ty\in C$. \\